randallwc/.dotfiles/notes/vim.md

 REPLACE COMMANDS
-R                       to replace text c                       to delete word then enter insert mode cc                      to delete whole line
+R                       to replace text c                       to delete word then enter insert mode cc                      to delete whole line and go into insert mode
 ```

 ## PEP